Table of Contents

-The Hidden Cost of DIY Bird Deterrents for Commercial Buildings
+- The Hidden Costs of DIY Bird Control for Commercial Properties

 DIY bird deterrents often look affordable at first.
 Reflective tape, plastic owls, spikes, gels, and low-cost netting seem like quick ways to move birds away from a building.